-Build Your Bones
+Build Stronger Bones

 Every woman can benefit from including weight-bearing resistance training into her life.
 That means calisthenics, traditional weight or strength training, running, or a combination.
-Choose the exercises that best meet your preferences and needs.
+Choose the exercises that best meet your preferences and health needs.

 After all, the best exercises are the ones you will actually do.
 So, focus on building a solid and consistent exercise routine.

 And weight bearing resistance training builds strong bones.

 The same reasonable mentality can go for your nutrition.
 Consuming a variety of colorful and nutrient-dense foods and lots of natural vegetables will serve most needs for vitamins and minerals.

 If you have any concerns regarding your bone density or health, call your doctor.
 Or, you are considering taking up a new nutrition or health exercise routine, call your doctor.